singh-man/books/crackingTheCoding/09_systemDesignAndScalability.md

 "many"   ->  {docl,  doc3,   doc7,   doc8,   doc9}
 ```

-To search for"many books;' we would simply do an intersection on the values for"books" and"many'; and return {doc3,  doc8}  as the result.
+To search for "many books", we would simply do an intersection on the values for "books" and "many", and return {doc3,  doc8}  as the result.

 **Step2**